melopilosyan/lists-manager/README.md

 bundle install && rake db:create db:migrate && rails s
 ```

-##### Production
-Currently the application is under major constructions.
-If you want to run it please do it in development mode.

 #### How to run the test suite
 ```
 rake test